spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 Now if I check my Redis database I can see that the reactions for the about page has been added.

-## Refactor page server load
+## Refactor page server load and reactions actions 😅

+Two parts to this refactor, the first is to refactor the page server load function, the second is to refactor the reactions actions.

-The `src/routes/+page.server.ts` load function is now duplicated across the index page and the about page, it make sense to refactor this into a function that can be imported into the `load` function of any `+page.server.ts` file you want to use it in.
+The `src/routes/+page.server.ts` load function is now duplicated across the index page and the about page, it makes sense to refactor this into a function that can be imported into the `load` function of any `+page.server.ts` file you want to use it in.